 In addition, conducting long runs of a 20-mile duration means your muscles are running very low on glycogen.

 You are asking your body to do something it is not accustomed to doing.

 Running slow burns fat.
 That being said, what happens when you adapt to the stress load.
 Well, you start to burn fat at higher speeds and no longer rely as much on carbohydrates.

 Runners that train in this manner do not hit the so-called ‘wall’.

 Faster Marathon Performances

-Runners who spend longer durations at higher intensities are teaching their body to rely less on carbohydrates and more on fat relative to the speeds they wish to race at.
+Runners who spend longer durations at higher intensities are teaching their body to rely less on carbohydrates.
+In addition, use fat relative to the speeds they wish to race at.

-You want to teach your body to clear lactic acid faster then it is building up.
+You want to teach your body to clear lactic acid faster than it is building up.

 You simply cannot obtain this physiological adaptation by running easy mileage.